Reducing Clutter Without Losing Context

 UX Design intern

 In the winter of 2024, I joined Safe Software as a UX design intern for eight months.
-I was part of a team consisting of four designers, where I worked on one of their main products, the FME (Feature Manipulation Engine) Form, a data integration platform that allows its user to integrate and transform spatial data from a diverse range of formats and systems. users
+I was part of a team consisting of four designers, where I worked on one of their main products, the FME (Feature Manipulation Engine) Form, a data integration platform that allows its user to integrate and transform spatial data from a diverse range of formats and systems.

 Context